franzi-19/TTS/TTS/speaker_encoder/README.md

     - make sure that both config.json files include "model": "glow_tts",

 ## Generate embeddings
+- start your virtual enviroment
-- This code parses all .wav files at the given dataset path and generates a config file with a embeddings:
+- this code parses all .wav files at the given dataset path and generates a config file with a embeddings:
      ```
     python -m TTS.bin.compute_embeddings --use_cuda true \
     model/path/best_model.pth.tar \